denkwerk/denkstrap-structure/docs/javascript_en.md

 }( this, this.define, this.require ) );
 ```

-When a module is linked to a condition (see [Integration in the HTML](#integration-in-the-html)), the condition is responsible to kick off the load process.
+When a module is linked to a condition (see [Integrating with HTML](#integrating-with-html)), the condition is responsible to trigger the load process.
 In order to do this the `load` function and the `HTMLElement` are passed as arguments into the condition.
 To start the load process simply call the load function.

 > **Important:** When the `load` function doesn't get called, the module will never be initialized.
-So make sure your condition works proper.
+So make sure your condition works properly.

 **Let's clarify this with the `in-viewport` condition**